-The panel is divided into two classes: Arbitrator and Mediator.
 The Arbitrator class is sub-divided into three categories: Legal Arbitrators, Specialist Arbitrators, and Development Arbitrators.
 Legal Arbitrators are appointed to chair hearings, lead reviews, and give advisory opinions.
 Specialist Arbitrators are appointed as tribunal wing members, to undertake investigations, and to contribute to independent reviews and assessments.
 Development Arbitrators sit on a pro-bono basis to gain experience of sitting on sport specific tribunals.

 Arbitrators are also assigned to thematic panels as follows: